Jide-Jimoh/MTC_ModernCloudEnvWorkshop/README.md

 Microsoft and it's partners are here to help you close that space, help you reach higher - to a modern cloud.
 We are here to help you, and your business, finally... **MOVE UP!**

+# Lab pre-requisites
+We assume you have an Azure Subscription...
+If you don't, break out your Microsoft Account (aka LiveID, Hotmail account, etc) and pick one of these options:

+* [Free $200/One Month Trial](https://azure.microsoft.com/en-us/free/) – $200 credit for use in 30 days.
+* [Visual Studio Dev Essentials Program](https://www.visualstudio.com/dev-essentials/?campaign=VSBlog_AzureXamAnnoucement_VSDE) – Comes with $25 a month of Azure credit for 12 months.
+* [IT Pro Cloud Essentials Program](https://www.microsoft.com/itprocloudessentials/en-US) – Also comes with $25 a month of Azure credit for 12 months.

 # Hands-on Labs and Guides

 Move (Apps & Infrastructure) Up to a Modern Cloud, transform IT into a Strategic Asset and Center of Business Innovation.
 Get *hands-on* and see how to: